yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/Serial_Console.rst

 reference: http://www.nslu2-linux.org/wiki/HowTo/AddASerialPort

-=== Home-made RS-232 kit ===
+=== Level conversion ===

-TTL-RS-232 level conversion is a fairly common problem, so there are a number of ICs on the market that convert between these voltage levels.   has made a few handy little ICs for us to use.
+TTL-RS-232 level conversion is a fairly common problem, so there are a number of ICs on the market that convert between these voltage levels.  [http://www.maxim-ic.com Maxim IC] has made a few handy little ICs for us to use.
 The best (IMHO) is the , or more specifically, the MAX233a, which has a higher speed capacity and uses less power.
 This guide will tell you how to solder everything together to get a pc-compatible serial port on your OpenWrt router.

 ==== From scratch ====
 First, you need an "RS232-TTL level converter chip."
 RS232 refers to the standard defining what plugs into your computer, and TTL is a family of chips that use 0V and 0.8V as low and 2.2V and 5V as high.
 They can be purchased new (the [http://www.maxim-ic.com Maxim IC] MAX233x line is popular).
 Most vendors have large minimums, but some (e.g. [http://mouser.com/ Mouser Electronics]) sell components in small quantities.